Particular/docs.particular.net/nservicebus/concept-overview.md

 Both *publisher* and *subscriber* are Endpoints which means they are logical rather than physical (e.g. `Sales` or `Shipping`, not `Cache-1` or `Web-1`).
 Each event is delivered to a single Endpoint Instance of each *subscriber* Endpoint.

 ### [Handler](/nservicebus/handlers/)

 A Message Handler (or simply Handler) is a piece of code that processes a message of a given type.
-Message handlers are steteless.
+Message handlers are stateless.

 ### [Saga](/nservicebus/sagas/)